awsdocs/amazon-comprehend-developer-guide/doc_source/API_DetectDominantLanguage.md

 The request accepts the following data in JSON format\.

  ** [Text](#API_DetectDominantLanguage_RequestSyntax) **   <a name="comprehend-DetectDominantLanguage-request-Text"></a>
 A UTF\-8 text string\.
-Each string should contain at least 20 characters and must contain fewer that 5,000 bytes of UTF\-8 encoded characters\.
+The string must contain at least 20 characters\.
+The maximum string size is 100 KB\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Required: Yes